 JavaScript DOM

 The DOM (Document Object Model) is how your browser sees an HTML page.
-Think of it like a family tree: every element, attribute, and piece of text is a "node" connected to other nodes.
+It's essentially a family tree: every element, attribute, and piece of text is a "node" connected to other nodes.

 When your browser loads a page, it builds this tree from the HTML.
 You can then use JavaScript to read and change the tree, updating what's on screen without reloading the page.